Wilmington massacre: Background

 Democrats developed a plan to subvert home rule, seeking to have local officials appointed by the state rather than elected by the people.
 They began circumventing legislation by taking over the state's judiciary and adopting 30 amendments to the state constitution, which effected widespread policy changes, including lowering the number of judges on the North Carolina Supreme Court, putting the lower courts and local governments under the control of the state legislature, rescinding the votes of certain types of criminals, mandating segregated public schools, outlawing interracial relationships, and granting the General Assembly the power to modify or nullify any local government.
 By adopting these elements, the Democrats became identified as would-be bastions for white Americans.
 However, their control was largely limited to the western part of the state, within counties where, demographically, there were relatively few black Americans.

 As the Democrats chipped away at Republican rule, things came to a head with the 1876 gubernatorial campaign of Zebulon B. Vance, a former Confederate soldier and governor.
-Vance called the Republican Party "begotten by a scalawag out of a mulatto and born in an outhouse."
+Vance called the Republican Party "begotten by a scalawag out of a mulatto and born in an outhouse".
 Through Vance, the Democrats saw their biggest opening to begin implementing their agenda in the eastern part of the state.

-However, in that region, poor white cotton farmers were often more fed up with the capitalism of big banks and railroad companies, who charged high freight rates and used laissez-faire economics that worked against the already impoverished South.
-These farmers aligned with the labor movement, with many joining the People's Party (also known as the Populists).
+However, in that region, poor white cotton farmers aligned with the labor movement, with many joining the People's Party (also known as the Populists).
 In 1892, as the U.S. plunged into an economic depression, the Populists banded with black Republicans who shared their hardships, forming an interracial coalition with a platform of self-governance, free public education, and equal voting rights for black men, called the Fusion coalition.
 Republicans and Populists agreed jointly to support municipal candidates.

 Wilmington

-In the last decade of the 19th century, Wilmington, still the largest city in the state, continued to have a majority-black population, with black people accounting for about 55 percent of its roughly 25,000 people.
+In the last decade of the 19th century, Wilmington, still the largest city in the state, continued to have a majority-black population, with 11,324 blacks and 8,731 whites in 1890.
 There were numerous black professionals and businessmen among them, and a rising middle class.

 The Republican Party was biracial in membership.
 Unlike in many other jurisdictions, black people in Wilmington were elected to local office, and also gained prominent positions in the community.
 For example, three of the city's aldermen were black.
 Of the five members on the constituent board of audit and finance, one was black.
 Black people also served in the civic positions of justice of the peace, deputy clerk of court, and street superintendent, and as coroners, policemen, mail clerks, and mail carriers.

-African Americans also held significant economic power in the city.
+Blacks also held significant economic power in the city.
 Many former slaves had skills which they were able to use in the marketplace.
 For example, several became bakers, grocers, dyers, etc., making up nearly 35 percent of Wilmington's service positions.